 For all the specifics of cutting, check out this article: How to lose weight and maintain it

-You should lose around 1-2 pounds per week for a succesful cut.
+You should lose around 1-2 pounds per week for a successful cut.

 When should you cut?